-The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.
+The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2 (first formal stage).

-If the complaint is about the Headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.
+If the complaint is about the Headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 2.

-Complaints about the Headteacher must be made to the Chair of Governors; complaints about a member of the governing body must be made to the Clerk, Mr Tom Bennett, via the school office.
+Complaints about the Headteacher must be made to the Chair of Governors; complaints about a member of the governing body must be made to the Clerk, via the school office.